4GeeksAcademy/tdk-gperdrizet-ML-web-app-using-Flask/README.md

 ## Render set-up

 Once you have your app running in a codespace with no errors, it is time to deploy to Render.
 Go to [render.com](https://render.com/) and click 'Get started for free'.
 The site will ask for an email address and password and then send you a conformation link.
 After clicking the link, you are asked to fill out some basic profile details and finally taken to the 'service type' page on the Render Dashboard page.

+1. Choose 'New web service' from the service type dashboard tab.
+2. On the Configure tab, select 'Public Git Repository' and past the link to your project repo.
+3. Click 'Connect'

+Add the following settings:

+1. Name: whatever you want
+2. Project: don't need to add to a project
+3. Language: Python 3
+4. Branch: main
+5. Region: Ohio (US east)
+6. Root directory: src
+7. pip install -r requirements.txt
+8. gunicorn app:app

+Set the instance type to free, and you can leave everything else alone.
+Click 'Deploy Web Service'!
+You should see the requirements.txt being installed in the log terminal and then gunicorn starting.
+If there were no problems, you can now access your web app at the URL provided at the top of the page, under the project name and GitHub repo link.